ansible/galaxy_ng/docs/community/overview.md

 ## Communication and Feedback.

-The galaxy dev team, contributors and community can mostly be found on libera.chat's #ansible-galaxy irc channel.
+The galaxy dev team, contributors and community can mostly be found on the [Ansible Forum](https://forum.ansible.com/tag/galaxy-ng).
+See the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html) to learn more.

 For bug reports and feature requests, see "Filing Issues".